diamantis-rafail-papadam/Path_Finding_AI/README.md

 # Technical University of Crete - PLH311 - Assignment 1

-This is an assignment I completed as an undergraduate student, in a team of 2 members.
+This is an assignment I completed as an undergraduate student in a team of 2 members.

 In the ".zip" file you will find my team's implementation of 3 shortest path search algorithms under uncertainty.